MrMagnifico/cse3210-negotiation-agent-group-66/README.md

   are aggregated together at the end and are used to calculate interesting statistical data about the run.
-- `frequency`: Number of turns before the agent switches to a different pattern
+- `frequency`: Number of turns before the agent switches to a different pattern.
+Corresponds to the `patternChangeDelay` setting parameter.
-- `fallback-tol`: Defines the maximum difference between the chosen bid compared the median of all the bids
+- `fallback-tol`: Defines the maximum difference between the chosen bid compared the median of all the bids.
+Corresponds to the `fallbackBidUtilRange` setting parameter.
 - `types`: Allows the user to change between the different operating modes of PonPoko.
 They are described in detail below.
+This value is the same as the `generatorType` setting parameter and is a number between 1 and 5.
 - `domains`: A list of integers between 0 and 9 which indicate which domains the tournaments are run on.
 - `agents`: List of agents that are used as opponents in the